umarhassan-mitodl/6.803-spring-2019/content/pages/schedule-of-activities/spelke-explains-how-to-turn-mit-students-into-rats-fedorenko-explains-we-dont-need-language-to-think.md

 Core of the assignment:

-"{{% resource_link "a001db67-1e1d-4553-9660-85d258b54a82" "Sources of flexibility in human cognition: dual-task studies of space and language" %}}" by Linda Hermer-Vazquez, Elizabeth S. Spelke, and Alla S. Katsnelson.
+"[Sources of flexibility in human cognition: dual-task studies of space and language](https://www.ncbi.nlm.nih.gov/pubmed/10433786)" by Linda Hermer-Vazquez, Elizabeth S. Spelke, and Alla S. Katsnelson.

 Estimated reading time: 1.5 hours

-"{{% resource_link "85058e8e-6f35-4df1-8375-d0a76842c2fc" "Language and thought are not the same thing: evidence from neuroimaging and neurological patients" %}}" by Evelina Fedorenko and Rosemary Varley
+"[Language and thought are not the same thing: evidence from neuroimaging and neurological patients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4874898/)" by Evelina Fedorenko and Rosemary Varley

 Estimated reading time: 1.0 hours